 Large scale commercial whaling devastated whale populations for centuries, but despite this brutal practice coming to an end, whales face numerous threats—entanglement in fishing gear is one of the most dangerous.

-Each year, whales are accidentally caught in marine debris and the ropes, buoys, and nets that fishermen set out in the ocean around the world.
-Once entangled, whales can sometimes continue to swim with fishing gear for hundreds of miles.
+Each year, hundreds of thousands of marine mammals, including whales, suffer from accidental entanglement in the ropes, buoys, and nets that fishermen set out in the ocean around the world.
+It’s the leading human-induced cause of whale mortality world-wide.
+Once entangled, whales can sometimes continue to swim for hundreds of miles with fishing gear attached to them.
 Towing heavy fishing gear makes it difficult for them to eat, move, and reach the surface to breathe.

 Over the last three decades, entangled whales were reported along the coast of California.